Playtime Is Over

 Year: 2013

-Material: Stainless steel, digital print on polished and milled Plexiglass.
+Materials: Stainless steel, digital monochrome print on polished and milled plexiglass

 Viewfinder